-Mobile Timekeeping: Avoid 5 Geofencing Pitfalls [updated for 2021]
+Avoid 5 Geofencing Pitfalls Common with Mobile Timekeeping [updated for 2022]

-There are a lot of reasons why you might need geofencing in your small business.
-For example, perhaps you have multiple locations like an office building and a factory.
-Or maybe your employees are assigned to work job sites that change over time.
+Thinking about using geofencing in your small business?
+Perhaps you have multiple locations like an office building and a factory.
+Or maybe your employees are assigned to job sites that change over time.
 You may have some staff that now work from home.

 How Does Geofencing Improve Employee Timekeeping?

-Before we jump to potential pitfalls, it is good to review what geofencing is and how it can help you in tracking employee time.
+Before we jump to potential pitfalls, it is good to review what geofencing is and how it can help you track employee time.

-Geofencing provides a way to track activity within a targeted location.
-For example, if you signed up online for alerts from your local grocery store, you might get coupons sent to your phone while you are shopping.
+Geofencing is a type of GPS tracking tied to a targeted location.
+For example, if you signed up for alerts from your local grocery store, you might get coupons sent to your phone while you are shopping.

-You can use this same geofencing concept to verify where your employees clock in and out.
+You can use this same concept to verify where your field service employees punch in for shifts.
 Employees use their mobile phone to clock in and out, which can reduce your need for a physical time clock on site.
 By the way, you can still use a hardware time clock if you need it–there are many options available.

 Geofencing can save time for managers and employees.
 Both will spend less time tracking and verifying timecard data.

-What is Geofence and How Does It Work?
+What is a Geofence and How Does It Work?

-There are only a few steps to get started using geofencing.
+There are only a few steps to get started.
 First, you identify where your employees will do their work.
 For example, you may have a central office, a manufacturing facility and job sites that change over time.
 You might also have some remote employees working from home.

 Next, for each location you create a geofence.
 This is a virtual area that surrounds the location.
 The geofence is usually drawn as a radius around an address on a map.
 Then you assign employees to a geofence, either one by one or (more efficiently) by groups.

-When employees clock in with their mobile device, their location is recorded.
+When employees access the online time clock with their mobile device, their location is recorded.
 If the employee clocks in outside of an approved geofence, their punch may be flagged as out of bounds.
 They can even be locked out of the clock if they are in an unapproved location.

-Now that we know a little bit more about geofencing, let’s review some common problems.
+Now that we know a little bit more about geofencing for employee time tracking, let’s review some common problems.
 Geofencing provides benefits when implemented carefully.
 Learn from other employers’ mistakes.
 Avoid these 5 common pitfalls when using geofencing to track employees.

-You should have a formal attendance policy.
+First and foremost, you should have a formal attendance and BYOD (Bring Your Own Device) policy.
 Employees can’t be successful unless they have clear expectations.